Big Three (plus accessories)

 Altra Timp shoes.
 I wore these shoes for my FKT attempt in Cyprus as well as the first 400 or so miles of the AT to Damascus, VA when they had all but reduced to threads.
 I ended up using several different kinds of shoes on the trail as I developed some painful tailor’s bunions that necessitated a shoe much wider than normal.
 However, the Timps were great to start with and I saw many others with them on the trail.
 Great shoe!

 Suunto Ambit3 Peak GPS watch.
 This watch is awesome.
 For the first month and half of my hike, I was using it to track my daily mileage in addition to my inReach, and even while having it running for 12+ hours a day the battery would last for a week (when the GPS settings were set to “good”).
 Although I stopped using it for that purpose for the second half of my hike, it was still a great piece of gear that I will continue to use after the trail.

 Icebreaker Strike-Lite shorts.
-These shorts fit well and were super lightweight, but they fell apart after about two weeks of wear.
+These shorts fit well and were super lightweight, but they fell apart after about two weeks of wear via a split crotch seam.
 This is not the first pair of these I have gone through, so they appear to be quite delicate.
 I ended up wearing my Baggies about 85% of the time and I would not recommend these shorts.

 Patagonia Capilene lightweight t-shirt.
-Just like the windchaser, this shirt rocks.
+Again, this shirt rocks.